The Best SAS Eurobonus Redemptions

 - There are mild surcharges (less than €100) on most awards

-- Star Alliance awards can be booked online or over phone, search space first on United.com.
-You can use SAS’ tool here, but it doesn’t show all available seats so I recommend United’s searches instead: https://www.sas.se/eurobonus/star-alliance-award-trips/
+- Star Alliance awards can be booked online (temporarily unavailable) or over phone, search space first on aircanada.com because they have the easiest Star Alliance award search tool.
+You can use SAS’ tool here, but it doesn’t show all available seats so I recommend Air Canada’s searches instead: https://www.sas.se/eurobonus/star-alliance-award-trips/

-- Contact SAS Eurobonus US for free via Skype for the best service on +1 800 437 5807, or for European operating hours contact their phone line in Riga.
+- You can contact SAS Eurobonus US for free via Skype for the best service on +1 800 437 5807

 - Transit allowed in third region, but points price will rise to match whichever region is highest (see known exceptions below)

 - Routing must be logical – you cannot fly Europe to USA via Asia

 - Full list is available here